cmpt276-202305-group2/fic-scheduler/Documentation/Policy/branch-workflow.md

 4. If you think it's important that the code get in right away, you may squash-merge and delete the branch, instead of waiting for the author to do it.
 Obviously don't squash-merge unless you're approving the changes as-is.
 If changes are requested let the original author have a chance to fix them.

-5. Authors, don't forget to go back and look for comments.
+5. Authors, don't forget to go back and look for comments **even if the PR is approved**.

     Reviewers, if a comment you make is particularly important, please say something about it in the reviews channel (maybe in a thread?) so that it for sure gets noticed.